leesangmin4533/nova1/README.md

 - **VisualizerAgent**: displays the current state in a window.
 - **LearningAgent**: placeholder for future strategy learning.

+This demo is configured with a *scalping* focus.
+Indicators such as short-term RSI, order book ratios and Bollinger Band breaks are used to quickly assess market sentiment and select aggressive intraday strategies.

 ## Requirements

 - Python 3.8+